-Dear Commissioner Pigott:
+Dear Director Durham:

-On September 24, 2018, the Midwest Ozone Group1 (MOG) submitted comments in support of the Good Neighbor SIP portion of IDEM's proposed Infrastructure State Implementation Plan related to the 2015 ozone NAAQS.
-Since the filing of those comments, three significant developments have occurred that we would like to bring to your attention through the filing of these supplemental comments in support of the agency's proposal.
+On September 28, 2018, the Midwest Ozone Group $(MOG)^1$ submitted comments in support of the West Virginia Department of Environmental Protection's ("DEP") proposed Demonstration of Compliance with the Good Neighbor SIP Requirements of Clean Air Act Section 110(a)(2)(D)(i)(I) related to the 2015 ozone National Ambient Air Quality Standard (NAAQS).
+Since the filing of those comments, two significant developments have occurred that we would like to bring to your attention through the filing of these supplemental comments in support of the agency's proposal.
 We request that these comments be included in the record related to the agency's proposal.

-1. New updated state-of-the-science 4km modeling performed by Alpine Geophysics on behalf of MOG confirms that one of the nonattainment monitors and one of the maintenance monitors linked to the state have been eliminated.
+1. New updated state-of-the-science 4km modeling performed by Alpine Geophysics on behalf of MOG confirms that there are no nonattainment monitors linked to the state and that three maintenance monitors have been eliminated.

-As part of its initial comments, MOG provided the agency with the results of the modeling work performed by Alpine Geophysics on behalf of MOG.
-This modeling was undertaken to address the concerns about whether modeling with a 12 km grid is sufficiently refined to address the land/water interface issues.
+As pointed out in MOG's initial comments, the agency's proposal relies on modeling work performed by Alpine Geophysics on behalf of MOG.
+This modeling was undertaken to address the concerns about whether EPA's modeling with a 12 km grid is sufficiently refined to address the land/water interface issues.
 To address this concern, Alpine Geophysics undertook to run EPA's modeling platform at a finer 4km grid using an EPA-approved technique called "flexi-nesting".